Despite Findings Of 'Negligent' Care, ICE To Expand Troubled Calif. Detention Center

 "I hate to be alone," he told the expert.

 The detainee's case is detailed in a previously confidential report on the Adelanto facility obtained by NPR.
-Despite its findings — and repeated, scathing criticism of the facility from the federal government's own internal watchdogs — ICE decided at the end of 2019 to renew and expand a contract to keep the Adelanto facility open.
+Despite the report's findings — and repeated, scathing criticism of the facility from the federal government's own internal watchdogs — ICE decided at the end of 2019 to renew and expand a contract to keep the Adelanto facility open.

 The report dates to late 2017, but attorneys and advocates say the problems identified in the report have persisted.
 ICE declined to respond to specific findings in the report.